 Yale Repertory Theater

-YSD directors are always looking for extra actors but don’t know how to find them.
-Check the YDC page as well as YSD postings for information on how to audition for Drama School productions
+Drama School directors are always looking for extra actors.
+Check the YDC page as well as the School of Drama’s production opportunities page for information on how to audition for productions.

-The Yale Cabaret provides talent from the Yale School of Drama a place in which to experiment.
+The Yale Cabaret provides talent from the School of Drama a place in which to experiment.
 Most of these productions go up in a matter of weeks–rehearsals are intense over a short period of time.
-The YDC website and YSD website are great places to look for these postings.
+The YDC and School of Drama websites are great places to look for these postings.